arcus/education_modules/annotations/AnnotationsTraining_LiaScript.md

 Note that developing these guidelines is not a one-time task.
 It is an iterative process that requires regular review and refinement as feedback is incorporated.

 As the standards evolve, be sure to conduct consensus checks, where multiple annotators independently label the same data, and discrepancies are resolved collaboratively or through a supervisor intervention / tiebreaker.
-It is imperative to track inter-annotator agreement and annotation error rates to monitor quality.
+It is imperative to track inter-annotator agreement (see the Inter-Annotator Agreement and Common Methods of Assessment sections under Best Practices: During Annotation for more information) and annotation error rates to monitor quality.
 These activities strengthen your standards and support the creation of gold-standard annotations.

 General Overview of Annotation workflow (three phases):